UP Fintech (NASDAQ:TIGR) Sees Unusually-High Trading Volume

-Shares of UP Fintech Holding Limited (NASDAQ:TIGR – Get Free Report) saw unusually-high trading volume on Thursday .
-Approximately 959,676 shares were traded during trading, a decline of 3% from the previous session’s volume of 990,188 shares.The stock last traded at $4.50 and had previously closed at $4.16.
+Shares of UP Fintech Holding Limited (NASDAQ:TIGR – Get Free Report) saw strong trading volume on Wednesday .
+14,306,633 shares changed hands during trading, an increase of 959% from the previous session’s volume of 1,351,374 shares.The stock last traded at $8.10 and had previously closed at $6.23.

-Separately, Citigroup cut their price objective on shares of UP Fintech from $6.49 to $5.00 and set a “buy” rating for the company in a report on Tuesday, September 3rd.
+Separately, Citigroup decreased their target price on UP Fintech from $6.49 to $5.00 and set a “buy” rating for the company in a research report on Tuesday, September 3rd.

-UP Fintech (NASDAQ:TIGR – Get Free Report) last issued its quarterly earnings results on Friday, August 30th.
-The company reported $0.02 earnings per share for the quarter, missing analysts’ consensus estimates of $0.05 by ($0.03).
-The business had revenue of $87.44 million for the quarter.
+UP Fintech (NASDAQ:TIGR – Get Free Report) last released its quarterly earnings results on Friday, August 30th.
+The company reported $0.02 EPS for the quarter, missing the consensus estimate of $0.05 by ($0.03).
+The company had revenue of $87.44 million during the quarter.
 UP Fintech had a return on equity of 5.35% and a net margin of 8.59%.

 Institutional Inflows and Outflows

-A number of large investors have recently bought and sold shares of the stock.
-GAMMA Investing LLC raised its stake in UP Fintech by 308.9% in the 1st quarter.
-GAMMA Investing LLC now owns 7,683 shares of the company’s stock valued at $26,000 after purchasing an additional 5,804 shares during the last quarter.
-Headlands Technologies LLC acquired a new position in UP Fintech in the 1st quarter valued at $34,000.
-Virtu Financial LLC raised its stake in UP Fintech by 61.3% in the 1st quarter.
+Several large investors have recently made changes to their positions in TIGR.
+GAMMA Investing LLC grew its stake in UP Fintech by 308.9% during the 1st quarter.
+GAMMA Investing LLC now owns 7,683 shares of the company’s stock worth $26,000 after buying an additional 5,804 shares during the last quarter.
+Headlands Technologies LLC purchased a new stake in UP Fintech during the 1st quarter valued at about $34,000.
+SG Americas Securities LLC purchased a new stake in UP Fintech during the 2nd quarter valued at about $78,000.
+Virtu Financial LLC grew its stake in UP Fintech by 61.3% during the 1st quarter.
 Virtu Financial LLC now owns 27,169 shares of the company’s stock valued at $93,000 after purchasing an additional 10,329 shares during the last quarter.
-SG Americas Securities LLC acquired a new position in UP Fintech in the 2nd quarter valued at $78,000.
-Finally, Susquehanna Fundamental Investments LLC acquired a new position in UP Fintech in the 2nd quarter valued at $129,000.
-9.03% of the stock is owned by institutional investors and hedge funds.
+Finally, Cetera Advisors LLC purchased a new stake in UP Fintech during the 1st quarter valued at about $117,000.
+9.03% of the stock is owned by institutional investors.

 UP Fintech Company Profile